Abdisalam123/django-ecommerce/README.md

 ## Live Site

-If you want to view the live site and test it you can access it here [ Eshopper ](www.abdisalam.pythonanywhere.com)
+If you want to view the live site and test it you can access it here www.abdisalam.pythonanywhere.com

 ## Configuration